Closet Monster (film): Plot

 When eight-year-old Oscar Madly finds out that his parents are getting divorced, he retreats into a fantasy world filled with happy memories and conversations with his talking pet hamster, Buffy.
 One night, the young Oscar witnesses a violent homophobic attack on a teenage boy, whose attackers impale him with a metal rod.

 Ten years later, eighteen-year-old Oscar is close to graduating and is in the process of applying to a special effects make-up school in New York City.
 He gets a job at a hardware store in hopes of spending less time with his father, who is casually childish and homophobic.
 At work, Oscar is drawn to a new employee, the confident and charismatic Wilder, but a sharp pain in Oscar's stomach warns him away.
 At home, Buffy tells Oscar that he seems happier and suggests that he is in love, a notion he quickly dismisses.
 Later, Oscar smells a shirt he lent Wilder, attempting to masturbate, but is interrupted by another intense stomach pain.

 Oscar and Wilder's friendship develops as Oscar's interactions with his father get increasingly strained.
 Wilder is fired from the hardware store and decides to move away, inviting Oscar to a goodbye costume party.
 Returning home to prepare for the party, Oscar finds out that he has been rejected from the make-up school, the only one to which he applied.
 His father discovers him trying on some of his mother's clothes and the two have a heated argument.
 Oscar forces his dad into a closet and races over to the party.
-Oscar spends the night trying to work out whether or not Wilder is gay, and has a brief sexual interaction with Andrew from Texas before having painful hallucinations.
+Oscar spends the night trying to work out whether or not Wilder is gay, but is raped by another partygoer named Andrew from Texas before having painful hallucinations.
 After passing out, Oscar is roused by Wilder, who takes them back to Oscar's treehouse.
 Lying together, Wilder asks Oscar how long he has known he was gay, a question Oscar initially tries to avoid, but eventually he admits that he is confused and they finally kiss.